-Pound cost averaging looks complicated, but the unwieldy term describes a very simple process.
+Pound cost averaging sounds complicated, but the unwieldy term describes a very simple process.

 Imagine you have money to invest.
-You already know where you’re going to invest it.
-You also know you’re going to make a long-term investment.
+You already know where you’re going to invest it and you also know you’re going to make a long-term investment.
 As time passes and as you earn money by working, you’ll be investing more each month.

 Instilling good behaviours

 Firstly, pound cost averaging instills good investing behaviour – by establishing a routine.

 Most investors know that attempting to time the market, investing when the market dips and selling when it peaks, is almost impossible.
 Often, trying to do this leads to worse returns than simply holding an investment over the long term.
 Regardless of this, the temptation to panic and cut our losses can be strong, and even the most experienced investors could succumb to it.

 Having a routine could help to overcome this temptation.
 Routines are especially helpful if the investment process is automated – for instance, by direct debit transaction.
 When you invest as a matter of routine each month, regardless of market conditions, investing doesn’t feel like such a gamble.

 A routine also helps us view investing as a truly long-term, continuous activity.
 When you’ve invested a single sum, it’s very tempting to withdraw it from the market when it’s made a significant gain – say, if you’ve turned £10,000 into £15,000.
 Equally, when you’ve invested a single sum and your portfolio is down, the temptation to withdraw is far stronger.

 Establishing a routine helps us think of investing as an ongoing activity that continues regardless of temporary gains or losses.